alexgphan/Lab2/recipe.md

 3. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
 4. Mix in a handful of chocolate chunks for extra indulgence.
 5. Line the bottom of the baking pan with parchment paper for easy cake removal.
+6. Cut the Cake into 3 layers and spread buttercream in between and on top of the cake.